home-assistant/home-assistant.io/source/_integrations/totalconnect.markdown

 ---
-title: Honeywell Total Connect Alarm
+title: Total Connect
-description: Instructions on how to integrate TotalConnect alarms into Home Assistant.
+description: Instructions on how to integrate Total Connect into Home Assistant.
-logo: honeywell-tc.png
 ha_category:
   - Alarm
   - Binary Sensor